horiyorrmi72/students_info_management_sys-SIMS-/README.md

 2. make use of and query language for the database in this case SQL was use.<br>
 3. link both together.<br>
 4. Implement the CRUD method (Create, Read, Update, Delete).
+5. check back for update soon as we intend to add more features to this program.................:)